 Score 4 According to a Eurobarometer survey in May 2017, around 70% of Slovenian citizens think they are well informed about what is going on in the country - though their knowledge of government policymaking is rather limited.
 While both print and electronic media provide mostly adequate information, certain segments of the population lack media literacy, and most citizens are simply not interested in the details of policymaking.
 The recurring corruption and political scandals have fostered frustration and disenchantment among a majority of the population.
-The latest Eurobarometer survey from 2018 reveals that trust in the national government (17%, compared to an EU28 average of 34%), the parliament (20%, compared to an EU28 average of 34%), political parties (11%, compared to an EU28 average of 19%) and public administration (40%, compared to an EU28 average of 50%) remains very low.
+Eurobarometer surveys suggest that the interest in politics and the trust in political institutions have increased in 2019.
+However, trust levels in parliament, political parties and public administration have remained below the EU-28 average.

-European Commission (2017): Standard Eurobarometer 87.
-Brussels (http://ec.europa.eu/commfrontoffice/publicopinion/index.cfm/Survey/getSurvey/Detail/instruments/STANDARD/sur vevKv/2142).
-European Commission (2018): Standard Eurobarometer 89.
-Brussels (http://ec.europa.eu/commfrontoffice/publicopinion/index.cfm/Survey/getSurvey/Detail/instruments/STANDARD/survey/getSurvey/Detail/instruments/STANDARD/survey/getSurve veyKy/2180).
+Citation: European Commission (2017): Standard Eurobarometer 87.
+Brussels (http://ec.europa.eu/commfrontoffice/publicopinion/index.cfm/Survey/getSurveyDetail/instruments/STANDARD/sur veyKy/2142).